ember-fastboot/fastboot-website/markdown/docs/running-in-production.md

 ## FastBoot middleware

-If you're looking for more control over your production application server we recommend composing the [FastBoot Express Middleware](https://github.com/ember-fastboot/fastboot-express-middleware) with an existing express server.
+If you're looking for more control over your production server we recommend composing the [FastBoot Express Middleware](https://github.com/ember-fastboot/fastboot-express-middleware) with an existing express server.

 The middleware lets you respond to HTTP requests with output from your FastBoot application.